phaustin/quantecon-example/book/docs/python_advanced_features.md

 # Program continues with various calculations using f and g
 ```

-Now suppose there\'s a problem: occasionally negative numbers get fed to
+Now suppose there's a problem: occasionally negative numbers get fed to
 `f` and `g` in the calculations that follow.

-If you try it, you\'ll see that when these functions are called with
+If you try it, you'll see that when these functions are called with
 negative numbers they return a NumPy object called `nan` .

 This stands for \"not a number\" (and indicates that you are trying to
 evaluate a mathematical function at a point where it is not defined).

-Perhaps this isn\'t what we want, because it causes other problems that
+Perhaps this isn't what we want, because it causes other problems that
 are hard to pick up later on.

 Suppose that instead we want the program to terminate whenever this